Sponsors and Partners

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) and POTI co-published a course titled Protection of Cultural Property: Online Course for Military, Police, and Law Enforcement.

-The World Health Organization (WHO) collaborated with POTI to create the course Ebola Virus Disease: Awareness and Precautions for Peacekeeping Personnel, which is available free of cost to all worldwide.
+The World Health Organization (WHO) collaborated with POTI to create the courses Health of Peace Operations Personnel and Ebola Virus Disease: Awareness and Precautions for Peacekeeping Personnel.